RoboJackets/robocup-firmware/doc/GDB.md

 ```
 $ (gdb)
 ```
+## Practicing gdb
+To help you get familiar with gdb this repo includes a full gdb exercise [here](GDBExercise.md)

 ## GDB Commands Reference
 Below are some other common gdb commands along with their abbreviated versions.
 All these commands can be directly replaced with their abbreviated versions.